getsnoopy/BiTGApps/docs/bootlog.md

 ## Usage

-When device bootlooping, reboot to recovery, place config file and re-install BiTGApps.
-After installing, reboot to system and let it bootlooping, after few seconds device will reboot back to recovery itself.
+When device in bootloop state, reboot to recovery and install bootlog package.
+After installing, reboot to system and let it bootloop, in few seconds device will reboot back to recovery itself.
 You can grab log files from cache partition.

 ## Installation Conflicts

 Installation of bootlog patch entirely depends on boot image editing.
 For any reason, BiTGApps installer failed to extract/unpack/edit boot image, bootlog patch will not be installed.
 No changes will made in **system** regarding bootlog patch.

+You will be notified with following texts, if bootlog patch installed:

+`- Apply bootlog patch`

 ## SELinux Conflicts